MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Invoke Stage View from Adaptive Cards

 When the user enters an app content URL in a chat, the bot is invoked, and returns [Card actions](../task-modules-and-cards/cards/cards-actions.md) with the option to open the URL.
 Depending on the context and the user's client, this URL is opened in the appropriate Stage View UI.
-When the Stage View is invoked from Adaptive Cards in a chat, a new window is opened.

 > [!NOTE]
 >